The Creativity of Text-to-Image Generation: The Human Creativity of Text-to-Image Generation

 \subsection{Person: The Practitioner}

 In my study of and participation in the Midjourney community, I observed some practitioners produce an abundance of creative, innovative, and exotic prompts, while others seem to struggle or feel inhibited.
-For instance, it can be observed that some novice practitioners attempt (and often fail) to coax images out of the text-based generative system with long and specific prompts, while others effortlessly produce beautiful images with rather minimalistic prompts.
-Writing effective prompts is a skill linked to a person's knowledge of the training set and the neural networks' latent space, but also the person's knowledge of and experience with prompt modifiers.
+For instance, it can be observed that some novice practitioners attempt (and often fail) to coax images out of the text-to-image generation system with very long and specific prompts, while others effortlessly produce beautiful images with rather minimalistic prompts.

-Together, this knowledge and the skills constitute the practice of prompt programming \cite{2102.07350.pdf} or prompt engineering \cite{gwern} -- that is, the creative practice of writing textual input prompts in a certain format.
-This skill also goes beyond mere knowledge of text-based prompts.
-For instance, knowing which aspect ratio to choose for a specific prompt and knowledge of the system's configuration parameters is key to making the system produce coherent images.
-Prompt Engineering is a learned skill, because it is not immediately apparent how to write effective prompts and which keywords make good prompt modifiers.
-For instance, one popular prompt modifier used in the text-based generative art community is ``trending on artstation.''
-The community found that adding this modifier to a prompt will increase the quality of generated images.
-Many other prompt modifiers that modifiy the style and quality of generated images have since been discovered.
+Writing effective prompts is a skill linked to a person's knowledge of the training set and the neural networks' latent space, but also the person's knowledge of and experience with different prompt modifiers \cite{modifiers}.
+Together, this knowledge and the skills constitute the practice of ``prompt engineering''~\cite{gwern,chilton}~-- that is, the creative practice of writing effective textual input prompts for text-to-image generation systems.
+This skill also goes beyond mere knowledge of textual prompts.
+For instance, knowledge of which aspect ratio to choose for a specific subject and an understanding of the system's training data and configuration parameters is key to produce high-fidelity images.
+Prompt engineering is a learned skill, because it is not immediately apparent how to write effective prompts and which keywords make good prompt modifiers \cite{modifiers}.
+For instance, one popular prompt modifier used in the text-to-image art community is ``trending on artstation.''
+The community of practitioners found that adding this modifier to a prompt will increase the quality of generated images.
+Many other prompt modifiers that modify the style and quality of generated images have since been discovered and are regular being applied in the community.
 The following section highlights the iterative nature of applying prompt modifiers to prompts.